 A growing number of devices are now connected to the internet and are capable of collecting, sending and receiving data.
 This interconnection between devices, referred to as the Internet of Things (IoT), poses serious security threats, as cyberattackers can now target computers and smartphones, but also a vast array of other devices, such as tablets, smart watches, smart home systems, transportation systems and so on.

 For the time being, examples of large-scale IoT implementations (e.g. connected infrastructure, cities, etc.) are somewhat limited, yet they could soon become widespread, posing significant risks for businesses and public services that heavily rely on the internet in their daily operations.
-To mitigate these risks, researchers have been trying to develop to protect devices connected to the internet from wireless attacks.
+To mitigate these risks, researchers have been trying to develop security measures to protect devices connected to the internet from wireless network attacks.

 I was live on Good Morning Britain this morning talking transhumanism and life extension.
 It’s one of the UK’s most popular news shows.
 The Mirror did a write-up of the story and there’s a 2-min video embed of the interview in the article to watch: